DexterW1/StockPageReactJS/README.md

 1. Clone the repository.
 2. Navigate to the `client` and `server` directories and install dependencies using `npm install`.
-3. Navigate to 'client/src/components/(TopBar.js and MainContent.js)' change the const url to 'http://localhost:5000/'
+3. Navigate to 'client/src/components/(TopBar.js and MainContent.js)' change the const url to 'http://localhost:5003/'
+4. Create a .env file in the root of `server` directory and add API_KEY = (finnhub api key) https://finnhub.io/
-4. Start the backend server using `npm start` in the backend directory.
+5. Start the backend server using `npm start` in the backend directory.
-5. Start the frontend server using `npm start` in the frontend directory.
+6. Start the frontend server using `npm start` in the frontend directory.

 ## Live Demo